VivekVijayan22/Festive_Sales_Campaign_Analytics/README.md

 ### Product and Category Analysis

 - Maximize Revenue from High-Performing Categories: Allocate resources towards categories with the highest incremental revenue growth, such as Home Appliances and Home Care.

 - Promote Top Revenue Generating Products: Focus on products like the Atliq Waterproof Immersion Rod, Atliq LED Bulb and Atliq Double Bedsheet Set to capitalize on their strong revenue contributions.
-Thank

 ## Future Work